Aaron98990/ways-of-the-game/goals.md

 >
 > If the ball becomes defective during a penalty kick or kicks from the penalty mark as it moves forward and before it touches a player, crossbar or goalposts the penalty kick is retaken.

-> If a dropped ball enters the goal without touching at least two players, play is restarted with:
-> - a goal kick if it enters the opponents’ goal
-> - a corner kick if it enters the team’s goal
-> - Law 8.2 - Dropped ball

 > The ball is out of play when:
 > - it touches a match official, remains on the field of play and:
 >   - a team starts a promising attack or